 A student may choose to graduate under the catalog in effect at the time of graduation or a catalog for the previous five years, provided it covers a period of his or her enrollment.
 Full requirements of the chosen catalog must be met except that adjustments will be made in instances where courses are no longer available or where programs have been changed.

 The Iowa State University Honors Program is designed for students who have demonstrated the ability and motivation to assume more than the usual responsibility for their undergraduate education.
-The goal of the program is to enable Honors students to gain the maximum benefit from their undergraduate education.
-Students who graduate in the Honors Program receive the Honors designation on their transcripts and diplomas.
+The program enables honors students to gain the maximum benefit from their undergraduate education.
+Students who graduate in the Honors Program receive the honors designation on their transcripts and diplomas.

 Other benefits.
-Members of the Honors Program have 24-hour access to the Honors building as a quiet place to study, use the computers, and visit with other Honors students.
-Students also have off-campus opportunities such as attending Honors semesters and conferences.
+Members of the Honors Program have 24-hour access to the Jischke Honors Building as a quiet place to study, use the computers, and visit with other honors students.
+Students also have off-campus opportunities such as attending honors semesters and conferences.
 Members receive extended loan privileges at the Library, priority scheduling, and the opportunity to apply for research funds.

 First-Year Honors Program

 Entering first-year students with outstanding high school records and academic ability may be eligible to participate in the First-Year Honors Program (FHP).
-The FHP, which introduces students to an Honors education, consists of Honors sections of English 250 and Library 160, an FHP Seminar, and advising by honors advisers.
+The FHP, which introduces students to an honors education, consists of honors sections of English 250 and Library 160, an FHP seminar, and honors advisers.
 Students may also choose to participate in the Honors Mentor Program, which introduces students to scholarship and research.
-Participants are matched with faculty members conducting research in an aread of mutual interest.
-Admission to the FHP is limited, and is based on past academic achievement, potential, and interest in an Honors education.
+Participants are matched with faculty members conducting research in an areas of mutual interest.
+Admission to the FHP is limited, and is based on past academic achievement, potential, and interest in an honors education.

-Further information concerning the University Honors Program and the First-Year Honors Program can be obtained from the Honors Program Office, 2130 Jischke Honors Building or on the Honors webpage, www.honors.iastate.edu.
+Further information concerning the University Honors Program and the First-Year Honors Program can be obtained from the Honors Program Office, 2130 Jischke Honors Building or www.honors.iastate.edu.